amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 1. Easier to understand
 2. Cheaper to modify

 Having these two objectives in mind, it's possible to develop your "gut feeling" about the correct length of a method.

-Let's agree that a method is *maintainable* and needs no further refactoring when it fulfills these two criteria of being understandable and modifiable.
-Now, consider the below 28-line method and try to evaluate how *maintainable* it is.
-To help you do that, start a stopwatch and measure the time to understand the intent of the method code lines.
+So, let's agree for now that a method is *good* and needs no further refactoring **when it fulfills these two criteria of being understandable and modifiable**.

-A>{lang="java"}
+#### An experiment on method size

+I have done this experiment before with university students.
+I have given them the three variants of the method below, without comments, with comments, and refactored into a 5-line method.
+I have measured the time it takes them to understand the intent of the method.
+Results were as follows:

+* Method without comments: **~ 2 minutes**
+* Method with comments: **~ 1 minute**
+* Refactored short method: **~ 10 seconds**

+I advice you to do this experiment with your team.
+Take a stop watch and use the sample code below or any piece of code from your project. **It is stunning how much time you save by just reducing methods into smaller size with readable method names**.
+It realizes the core objective of refactoring: to make the code "easier to understand and cheaper to modify".

+Ready?
+Go!

+A>{title="Code with no comments", lang="java"}
 A>~~~~~~~~
 A>public List criteriaFind(String criteria) {
   if (criteria == null)